-Jacksonville is one of the fastest growing small cities in the US.
+Jacksonville is one of the fastest-growing small cities in the US.
 Known for Camp Lejeune, there’s plenty to do for folks living here and for those who come from elsewhere.
 Family travelers will want to stop by Zing Zumm Children’s Museum of Jacksonville.
 Spirits lovers should head to Walton’s Distillery for a tasting and a tour.
+It’s one of our favorites in all of North Carolina!
 We also think that if you’re in the area, at least take a few moments to pay your respects at Lejeune Memorial Gardens.

 We think you easily find 20-plus things to do when spending a weekend in Jacksonville.
 Challenge accepted?

 Raleigh is filled with great museums and restaurants that would be perfect for an afternoon day date.
 If you’re in the area during the summer, a section of Dorothea Dix Park transforms into one of the state’s most beautiful sunflower fields.
 And if you come during the colder months, there are dozens of ways to have winter fun in Raleigh.
 Many of these fun activities feature in our guide to free things to do in Raleigh, too!

 Year-Round Things to Do in Raleigh